RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 # Resource: rediscloud_subscription

-Creates a Subscription within your Redis Enterprise Cloud Account.
+Creates a Flexible Subscription within your Redis Enterprise Cloud Account.
 This resource is responsible for creating and managing subscriptions.

 ~> **Note:** The creation_plan block allows the API server to create a well-optimised infrastructure for your databases in the cluster.